maier/nad/README.md

 ## Enabling

 When NAD starts it scans the plugin directory for plugins to enable.
-Rudimentary filters are used to determine what is a plugin and what is not. e.g. entry is not a directory, entry has a name in the format `name.ext`, entry is executable, entry is not a configuration file (extension of `.json` or `.conf`), etc.
+Rudimentary filters are used to determine what is a plugin and what is not. e.g. entry is not a directory, entry has a name in the format `name.ext`, entry is executable, entry is not a configuration file (extension of `.json` or `.conf`), etc. It is recommended that plugins be stored in subdirectories of the plugin directory.
+Subdirectories are not scanned, those plugins will not be loaded and enabled without an additional step.

 To enable a plugin, create a symlink in the plugin directory.
 For example: